When Do Chickens Start Laying Eggs? Signs, Symptoms, and FAQs

 The squatting position indicates that your chickens are about to start laying eggs.
 This action indirectly signals to the rooster that the pullet has now grown into a mature hen that it can mount.

-When the chicken squats, especially when the rooster gets near, it is a good indicator that the hen is ready.
-If you notice this behavior in your chickens, you can now expect them to start laying eggs.
+When the chicken squats, especially when the rooster gets near, it indicates that the hen is ready.
+If you notice this behavior in your chickens, you can expect them to start laying eggs.

 Darker and Enlarged Wattles and Combs